…it might just change your life

 How do I apply?

-Please submit your application and reference form to our volunteer director at email@example.com for approval.
+Please submit your application and reference form to our volunteer coordinator at firstname.lastname@example.org for approval.
 Your application will be evaluated by a committee and they will be in touch if you are accepted.
-Acceptance is based on a well-planned projected, the academy’s needs and a volunteer’s past experience.
-For information about the volunteer program, please email volunteer director Tara at firstname.lastname@example.org.
+Acceptance is based on a well-planned project, the academy’s needs and a volunteer’s past experience.
+For information about the volunteer program, please email Sarah at the email above.
 We would be happy to help answer your questions!
 You can read about personal volunteer experiences here.

 I first met Jason and Jenni at a fundraiser right after they acquired Daraja Academy.
 Their passion and vision for the school was inspiring.
 Over the next year I watched Daraja Academy become a reality as they welcomed their first class of girls.
 After hearing about another volunteer’s experience, I was sold!
 Within months I was on a plane to Nairobi with a suitcase filled with treats for the girls.
 Upon arrival, I found that my first challenge was to learn the names of the 26 girls and all the staff.
 Soon I learned not only the girl’s names, but where their families lived, their favorite subjects and what the wanted to be when they grew up.
 The school campus is spread over 60 acres and houses not only the students, but the teachers, kitchen staff, guards and all their families.
 In addition there are chicken, goats, sheep, dogs, cats, cows and birds that roam the lands.
 My accommodations were lovely – a rondoval (a circular building with thatched roof and mud walls) with a big bedroom, bath and sitting area.
 I felt safe walking around the campus and in the nearby towns.
 Equipped for any possible health challenge, I ate everything and didn’t have problems at all.